Skip to content

 How does one fit the handle?

-The most straightforward way of doing that is carefully heating the top of your file with a hand torch then employing a mallet to repair the handle firmly in situ on your hand file.
-Lookout when doing this for the primary time as you'll want to form sure that your grip is straight and parallel together with your hand file.
+The most straightforward way of doing that is carefully heating the top of your file with a hand torch and then employing a mallet to repair the handle firmly in situ on your hand file.
+Look out when doing this for the first time, as you'll want to make sure that your grip is straight and parallel together with your hand file.

 A half file features one flat side and one rounded side.
 The rounded side is beneficial when it involves shaping and filing the within of a hoop shank.
 When performing on a hoop, the half-round side of your file should be utilized in a clean, sweeping motion to shape, remove fire scale, and end.